 Maintenance and Property Coordinator

-The history of The Scott Mission Camp, Like The Scott Mission itself, goes back quite a few years.
+The history of Scott Mission Camp, like The Scott Mission itself, can be traced back to the early 1900s.
 The camp went throughout a number of versions before it got to the one we have today.
 Though initially conducted at various locations, by 1920 the Scott Institute had acquired two cottages in Grimsby Beach.
 These cottages were small, primitive and there were difficult times ahead, but the Lord used them for His purpose.

-The Scott Mission Camp is just one part of a much larger organization known as The Scott Mission which is primarily known for serving the needs of the homeless population Downtown, Toronto.
+The Scott Mission Camp is part of larger Scott Mission organization, which is primarily known for serving the homeless population Downtown, Toronto.

-God's blessings have been abundant over the past 75+ years which has enabled the mission to continue serving those in need in numerous different ways.
+God has blessed the mission abundantly over the past 75+ years.
+This has enabled the mission to continue serving those in need in numerous different ways.
 The overall goal of the Mission is to serve Jesus Christ as Lord and Master in faith and through effective stewardship, putting the spirit of Christ into concrete, positive action through well-rounded, spiritual and social services to men, women and children where there is a defined need and as means are provided.